FollyMaddy/Philips-P2000-Emulation/README.md

 Or run it from the terminal with : ./P2000Xstation.py

+# Two posts about how to use the emulator with DosBox (first post) and lr-dosbox (second post)

-# My post info on retropie
+# My first post info on retropie

 18 jul.
 2019 11:02